-Massive Multiple Input, Multiple Output (mMIMO) is one of the biggest breakthroughs with 5G networks, broadening mobile network coverage, expanding capacity, and providing a top-tier user experience for mobile users.
+5G Massive Multiple Input, Multiple Output (mMIMO) is one of the biggest breakthroughs in wireless communications.
+It broadens mobile network coverage, expands data capacity, and provides a top-tier user experience for mobile users.
 Massive MIMO is quickly becoming a staple in the telecommunications industry, with ABI Research forecasting just shy of 47 million radio shipments annually by 2027.

-The following technologies are integral to massive MIMO capabilities.
+The following technologies are integral to making massive MIMO capabilities possible.

 Spatial Multiplexing